 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
+Notes Sections of flooring are loose/uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
-The hall cupboard handle is loose.
+Notes Glazed inserts to an interior door may not be of appropriate toughened glass or meet the recognised Building Standards.
+A door handle is loose.